RayParkerBassPlayer/slippage/ASSIGNMENT_RULES.md

 - Rounded to 2 decimal places
 - Unassigned members have a price of 0.0

-### Rule 9: Status Upgrade (Optional)
+### Rule 10: Automatic Status Upgrade

-**With `--upgrade-status` flag, members who keep their slip are upgraded to PERMANENT.**
+**Members who keep their current slip are automatically upgraded to PERMANENT status.**

-- Members with SAME status are automatically upgraded to PERMANENT
+- Auto-upgrade happens for all members who retain their slip
-- Upgrade happens after all assignments are complete
+- Upgrade occurs after all assignments are complete
+- The `upgraded` field is set to `true` for auto-upgraded members
-- Already-permanent members are not marked as "upgraded"
+- Already-permanent members have `upgraded=false` (they weren't upgraded, already were permanent)
-- Useful for rewarding member retention
+- This rewards member retention and provides stability

-### Rule 10: Unassigned Members Appear in Output
+### Rule 11: Unassigned Members Appear in Output

 **If no available slip fits a member's boat, they appear in the output with UNASSIGNED status.**